Cmb-Minigames/CmbMinigamesRandom/README.md

 - [ ] Sniffer Caretaker
   - Keep your team’s sniffer alive by giving it food, dirt, and torchflower seeds stolen from the other team.
 You win if the other team’s sniffer is not taken care of enough and dies.
 - [ ] Cooking Chaos
-  - Race for resources to cook for your animal patreons where pvp is enabled, you can sabotague the other team or play it safe and get your own resources.
-The team with the most animals fed in 5 minutes wins.
+  - Race for resources to cook for your animal patreons where pvp is enabled, you can sabotage the other team or play it safe and get your own resources.
+The team with the most customers fed in 10 minutes wins.
 > [!WARNING]\
 > This is a large-scale project maintained by a very small pool of people, so do not expect updates too frequently.